lmu-cmsi3520-fall2021/assignments/relational-db-mini-stack.md

 * Check program arguments for validity
 * Call the underlying DAL function with those arguments
 * Report any errors that may have occurred

+As a natural consequence of having three (3) DAL functions instead of two (2), five (5)-member groups will end up doing an additional DAL-calling program, for the same total number of points overall.

 Ultimately, these programs serve as “wrappers” to the DAL functions.
 The real magic happens in the DAL functions’ implementations.
 Again, refer to the [Netflix Prize example](./netflix-prize-relational-example) as needed.